July 18, 2021

 The buffer time index for each stop-to-stop movement on Calgary Transit's Route 3 in the Fall of 2015.

-In the visual above you can immediately see where unreliabile stands out: Stop 72 to 73 along the route and the last three stops are especially unpredictable.
+In the visual above you can immediately see where unreliable stands out: Stop 72 to 73 along the route and the last three stops are especially unpredictable.
 As a rider, this chart can help you understand where the reliability pain points are.
 As a planner, this can show you where issues with the schedule exist or where reliability-focused infrastructure might be needed.
-Best of all, it does a better job than the previous measures of capturing what passengers really care about: How unreliabile their trip time might be.
+Best of all, it does a better job than the previous measures of capturing what passengers really care about: How unreliable their trip time might be.
 The higher the buffer index, the more time people have to budget to make sure they arrive on time, and the longer the transit trip takes, in practice.

 Incorporating the Passenger

 So far, we have not taken into account the number of passengers that experience the variation in bus travel.
-This requires some judgement on what counts as a "wait" to passengers.
+This requires some judgment on what counts as a "wait" to passengers.
 An early bus, for example, might miss passengers who intended to catch it.
 A late bus is commonly considered a delay to boarding passengers, but it may be worse for alighting passengers who are intending arrive at their destination at a specific time.
 Even in the simplified example above where any deviation (early or late) is considered the same, the effects of passenger volumes at specific stops can amplify where the issues are.
-In fact, all of the above diagrams can be recreated using "passenger wait" values instead of the schedule deviation value \(\Delta\).
+In fact, all of the above diagrams can be recreated using "passenger wait" values instead of the schedule deviation value

 Towards A Better Scorecard

 We have seen a number of ways that a transit agency can visualize and report on the reliability of their service.
 All of the measures above provide some nuance while also conveying useful statistics about the service.
 With today's web development technologies, it is not difficult to build a website that reports reliability data on a route-by-route basis and views it through a number of different lenses.
-Using the visuals above can help passengers understand just how messy the system can be, where the problem points are, and allow them to make their own judgement call about the quality of the transit service.
-A public transit system's data should be publicly available, and publicly digestable.
+Using the visuals above can help passengers understand just how messy the system can be, where the problem points are, and allow them to make their own judgment call about the quality of the transit service.
+A public transit system's data should be publicly available, and publicly digestible.
 This is a way to start.

 The examples in this article are by no means exhaustive.
 With smart card data, it is possible to construct individual path-based reliability measures that capture an individual's journey through a system.
 There are other measures out there that can capture other aspects of transit service reliability (and other performance measures), and other ways to visualize the same data.

 To transit agencies: I hope to see many new reliability reporting tools that incorporate these visual elements (and improve on them!) in the future.
-While reliabile service is not always under the control of a transit agency, reporting is.
+While reliable service is not always under the control of a transit agency, reporting is.
 Showing passengers that you understand the problems and are open to talk about them is a way of building trust and understanding.
 In a world with little nuance left, let's try our best to create a little more.

 Inspiration